 For a tamer experience, there’s the Frozen Niagara Tour or Domes and Dripstones showcasing the most visually stunning portions of the cave.

 But there’s more to the park than the caves.
 Just above the caves, an abundant Kentucky forest thrives.
-There are several small hiking trails to enjoy, and several bike paths to explore.
+There are several small hiking trails to enjoy, and several bike paths to explore in this lovely east coast park.
 Or you can go paddling down the Green River.
 Playing in the open-air feels freeing after a visit in the vast subterranean halls.

 Highlights – Cave tours, Hiking Trails, Green River